paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-329-automobile-fuel-economy.md

 In subsection (c)(5), before clause (A), the words “department, agency, or instrumentality” are substituted for “department or agency” for consistency in the revised title and with other titles of the United States Code.

 #### Amendments
+2025—Subsec. (b).
+Pub.
+L. 119–21, § 40006(a)(1), substituted “$0.00” for “$5” in introductory provisions.

+Subsec. (c)(1)(B).
+Pub.
+L. 119–21, § 40006(a)(2), substituted “$0.00” for “$10”.

 2007—Subsec. (e).
 Pub.
 L. 110–140 added subsec. (e).

+#### Effective Date of 2025 Amendment
+Pub.
+L. 119–21, title IV, § 40006(b), July 4, 2025, 139 Stat.
+136, provided that: “The amendments made by subsection (a) [amending this section] shall— “(1) take effect on the date of enactment of this section [July 4, 2025]; and “(2) apply to all model years of a manufacturer for which the Secretary of Transportation has not provided a notification pursuant to [section 32903(b)(2)(B) of title 49](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section32903/b/2/B&num=0&edition=prelim), United States Code, specifying the penalty due for the average fuel economy of that manufacturer being less than the applicable standard prescribed under section 32902 of that title.”

 #### Effective Date of 2007 Amendment
 Amendment by Pub.
 L. 110–140 effective on the date that is 1 day after Dec.
 19, 2007, see section 1601 of Pub.
 L. 110–140, set out as an Effective Date note under [section 1824 of Title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section1824&num=0&edition=prelim), The Congress.